 The Center for Student Professional Development helps students effectively develop their professional capabilities, define their identities and build resilience as they prepare for employment in a rapidly changing world.

 A Holistic Approach to Preparing Students to be Resilient

-Following the recession of 2008-2009, Center staff began looking at how they could best prepare students for opportunities while in school and after graduation.
-After numerous conversations with Vanderbilt faculty and staff representing a variety of academic disciplines, high-profile employers, alumni and parents, and leading peer institutions, the staff developed a comprehensive strategy designed to help students map out the knowledge and behaviors that they will need to be resilient in their professional lives.
+Following the recession of 2008-2009, Center staff began analyzing how they could best prepare students for opportunities while in school and after graduation.
+After numerous conversations with Vanderbilt faculty and staff representing a variety of academic disciplines, as well as high-profile employers, alumni and parents, and leading peer institutions, the staff developed a comprehensive strategy designed to help students map out the knowledge and behaviors they will need to be resilient in their professional lives.

 To prepare students to be resilient, the Center identified five key areas that serve as the framework for working with students.
 Known as The Five Pillars, these five areas are integrated in all Center activities.

 We guide students through the process of identifying their strengths and interests.

 We teach students to understand change, take action and manage transitions.

 We support students as they expand their knowledge of the professional workplace and discover paths to opportunities.